Tasks and objectives

 - The CFS Bureau takes over the management tasks between the plenary sessions.
 It consists of a chairman and twelve representatives from the Member States.

 - The Advisory Group supports the Bureau in its work.
-It currently consists of two main mechanisms, one civil society and one private sector.
-Also represented are: the three Roman UN agencies (FAO, WFP, IFAD), UN Special Rapporteur on the right to food, UN Standing Committee on Nutrition (SCN), World Health Organization (WHO), World Bank, and representatives of science and foundations.
+It currently consists of two main mechanisms, one civil Society (CSM) and one private sector (PSM).
+Also represented are: the three Roman UN agencies (FAO, WFP, IFAD), UN Special Rapporteur on the Right to Food, UN Standing Committee on Nutrition (SCN), World Health Organization (WHO), World Bank, and representatives of science and foundations.

 - The CFS has a permanent secretariat that supports the plenary, the Bureau and the Advisory Group.